Brian Farkas ’10

 Overview

-• BA, History and Political Science, Vassar College
+• BA, History, Political Science, Vassar College

 • MPA, Public Policy and Nonprofit Management, New York University

 Brian Farkas (he/him) is a Partner at ArentFox Schiff LLP, a national law firm, where he focuses his practice on complex litigation.
 He represents clients in state and federal court, as well as in arbitration and mediation proceedings.
 Before joining ArentFox, he served as a law clerk to a federal judge in the U.S. District Court for the Southern District of New York, and as an associate at a midsize litigation firm.
-In 2023, he was named a “Rising Star” by Super Lawyers for Business Litigation.
+In 2024, he was named a “Rising Star” by Super Lawyers for Business Litigation.
 Outside of his law practice, Brian is passionate about education.
 He is an adjunct professor at Cardozo School of Law, where he teaches courses on arbitration, mediation, and dispute resolution.
-Multiple graduating classes have voted him “Best Adjunct Professor,” an award he received most recently in 2023.
+Multiple graduating classes have voted him “Best Adjunct Professor,” an award he received most recently in 2024.
 He is also an adjunct professor at the City University of New York (CUNY), where he teaches undergraduate courses on American law, negotiation, and conflict resolution.
 Brian is a member of the New York City Bar Association, where he serves on the Board of Directors.
 For the City Bar, he chairs the New Lawyer Institute, which plans career development programming and mentoring to law students and recent graduates.
 As a student at Vassar, Brian served as Editor-in-Chief of the Miscellany News and Vice President of the student government.
 As an alum, he has served as President of the Vassar Club of New York, and he now serves on the College’s Board of Trustees.

 Advice to Students: